Find out what’s going on when after spending lots of time on a treadmill incline, you get pooped very quickly hiking up hills.

 When you walk on a flat course, this angle is 90 degrees (perpendicular).
-Lower body joint flexion is less than when walking up a hill, which is why flat walking is a lot easier than incline work.
+Lower body joint flexion is less than what it is when walking up a hill, which is why flat walking is a lot easier than incline trails.

 When you walk down a hill, the angle between your vertical body and the ground ahead is obtuse: greater than 90 degrees.

 Lower body joint flexion is further decreased, which is why walking downhill is very easy on the butt, leg and low back muscles.